Plot It Yourself: Plot summary

 Wolfe's first step is to acquire and read the manuscripts that form the basis for the complaints.
 Wolfe's love of literature turns out to be useful in his investigation: from the internal evidence in the manuscripts, Wolfe concludes that they were all written by the same person.
 Aspects such as diction, punctuation and syntax – and, most convincingly, paragraphing – point Wolfe directly to the conclusion that one person wrote all the manuscripts.

-At first, this seems like progress, but then it becomes clear that it's the opposite.
+At first, this seems like progress, but then it becomes clear that it is the opposite.
 The task initially seemed to be to show that the first fraud inspired a sequence of copycats, and the universe of suspects was limited to the complainants.
 But now that Wolfe has determined that one person wrote all the fraudulent manuscripts, that one person could be anyone.
 Wolfe meets with the joint committee to discuss the situation.
+Further, the short manuscript is planted at the office of the publisher for the newest author, which enrages the publisher.

 A committee member suggests that one of the plagiarists be offered money, along with a guarantee of immunity, to identify the manuscripts' actual author.
 The committee concurs, and asks Wolfe to arrange for the offer to be made to Simon Jacobs.
 The next day, Archie goes to make the offer to Jacobs, but finds Sergeant Purley Stebbins at the Jacobs apartment: Mr. Jacobs has been murdered, stabbed to death the night before.

 In short order, Archie discovers two more dead plagiarists.
 Wolfe blames himself for not taking steps to protect Jacobs and the others, who had been made targets by the plan to pay for information.
 The only one left is Alice Porter, who first worked the fraud successfully, and who is now repeating it with Amy Wynn and her publisher.
 Wolfe, concentrating on Porter, catches her in a contradiction that identifies the murderer for him.
+Wolfe reveals to the committee that the newly successful author was both plagiarist and murderer, after his field staff confirms that Wynn had met with each of the three victims in person.